Goldsboro Property Lawyers

 Helping You Understand Your Rights as a Property Owner, Tenant, or Other Stakeholder

 At Strickland Agner Pittman, our Goldsboro property law attorneys help residents dealing with complex property issues.
 Property disputes can encompass a wide variety of situations, including landlord-tenant relations, zoning issues, disputes among neighbors, homeowners association disputes, mechanic’s liens, issues with trusts and other banks accounts, and more.
 Property law also encompasses real estate litigation on both the buyer and seller sides.
+Due to the complexity of these various laws, seeking the aid of a real estate attorney in Goldsboro, NC is one of the wisest moves you can make.

 Types of Property Law